Central and west Africa.

 Several African cultures revere ball pythons as sacred animals.

-The Zoo has two ball pythons, one on display in the Small Animal Building, and another that is a part of the Education Animal collection and goes out to schools and civic organizations on a regular basis.
+The Zoo has one ball python that is a part of the Creekside Animal collection and can be seen in the Wyatt Fricks Discovery Theater on a regular basis.

 Because of their beautiful skin, ball python populations are declining.
 People have hunted these animals to use their skin to make boots.
 Unfortunately the skin is not very durable (not like cow hide), and the boots must be replaced often.